karaoke-dev/karaoke/README.md

 See [this tutorial](https://karaoke-dev.github.io/how-to-install/README.html) to get the ruleset from the existing build.

 Or you can compile it yourself: `release build` then copy `osu.Game.Rulesets.Karaoke.Packed.dll` into your [ruleset folder](https://github.com/LumpBloom7/sentakki/wiki/Ruleset-installation-guide)

-If you want to try the ruleset on another platform like android or ios, you would use [launcher](https://github.com/karaoke-dev/launcher).
-Notice : The launcher is still under development, so it might not work as intended.

 ## License